 Overview

-Emergencies and disasters such as barn fires, blizzards or floods are common risks in agricultural communities across Alberta.
-Being prepared will help you protect your farm animals, livestock and property so you can overcome unexpected situations as quickly as possible.
+Emergencies such as barn fires, blizzards or floods are common risks in Alberta agricultural communities.
+Being prepared will help you protect your farm animals, livestock and property.

 Know the risks